oroinc/documentation/user/back-office/system/user-management/organizations/org-configuration/general-setup-org/organization-email-settings.rst

    * *User* --- Provide your email address
    * *Password* --- Provide your password

 7. Click **Check Connection/Retrieve Folders**.
-After successful connection, a list of available folders is displayed.
+After a successful connection, a list of available folders is displayed.
 Select the checkboxes next to the folders you wish to synchronize.

-   .. hint:: Detailed instructions on the way to set-up IMAP and SMTP connection in Gmail, are provided on the |Google support page|.
+   .. hint:: Detailed instructions on the way to set up IMAP and SMTP connection in Gmail are provided on the |Google support page|.

    .. hint:: To enable connection, select the checkbox next to |Allow Access for Less Secure Apps Box|.